 A significant number of shares of our common stock are held by a small number of stockholders.
 Sales of a significant number of shares of our common stock, or the expectation that such sales may occur, could significantly reduce the market price of our common stock.
-In connection with the CEFF, we filed a registration statement with the SEC to register the resale of up to a total of approximately 7.4 million shares of our common stock that may be issued pursuant to the CEFF or upon exercise of the warrant we issued in connection with establishing the CEFF.
-We also filed a registration statement in connection with a private financing that we concluded in January 2011, which registration covers approximately 17.0 million shares of our common stock.
-We also have an effective registration statement to sell shares of our common stock on our own behalf, and may elect to sell shares pursuant to such registration from time to time, as we did, in April 2011, pursuant to the termination agreement we entered into regarding the lease of a facility in Sweden.
+We filed a registration statement in connection with a private financing that we concluded in January 2011, which registration covers approximately 17.0 million shares of our common stock.
+We also have effective registration statements to sell shares of our common stock on our own behalf, and may elect to sell shares pursuant to such registrations from time to time, including pursuant to the ATM Agreement that we put in place in March 2012 with MLV.
 Our stock price may decline as a result of the sale of the shares of our common stock included in any of these registration statements.